BELT: Old-School Backdoor Attacks can Evade the State-of-the-Art Defense with Backdoor Exclusivity Lifting: Security Settings

 {\bf Attacker's Goal.} The primary goal of the attacker is to embed a highly exclusive backdoor into the model and precisely define the activation conditions of the backdoor by attenuating the association of the backdoor with fuzzy triggers.
 This ensures that fuzzy triggers lose their ability to activate the backdoor.
 In essence, the backdoor in the model will only be activated when the sample carries relatively precise triggers, thereby executing the attacker's predefined malicious behaviors.

-{\bf Attack Scenarios and Capabilities.} We consider two common scenarios for backdoor attacks: \textbf{data outsourcing} \cite{chen2017targeted, chou2020sentinet} and \textbf{model outsourcing} \cite{gu2017badnets, liu2019abs}.
-In the data outsourcing scenario, the victim can train the neural network model but faces challenges due to insufficient training data.
-Consequently, the victim outsources data to a third party (e.g., Amazon Mechanical Turk \cite{turk2012amazon}) or collects data from public internet resources \cite{li2022backdoor}.
-In this scenario, the attacker can provide toxic data directly to the victim or spread poisoned data over the internet.
-However, the attacker cannot control the training process.
-Despite having access to the entire training data, the victim can implement countermeasures like data cleaning to filter out suspicious data \cite{gao2019strip,chou2020sentinet}.
+{\bf Attack Scenarios and Capabilities.} We consider two common scenarios for backdoor attacks: \textbf{model outsourcing} \cite{chen2017targeted, chou2020sentinet} and \textbf{data outsourcing} \cite{gu2017badnets, liu2019abs}.
+In the model outsourcing scenario, the victim may lack domain expertise and/or computational resources but has data resources.
+As a result, the victim may consider outsource the model training to a third party which may not be fully trusted \cite{li2022backdoor} or directly use third-party models provided by popular platforms such as HuggingFace \cite{jiang2022empirical}.
+In this scenario, the attacker enhances backdoors by manipulating the data and adding loss terms.
+For defenses, the victim does not have access to the tampered training data, but does have access to the trained model.
+The victim may consider implement model-level defenses based on a small portion of benign data, such as Fine-Pruning \cite{liu2018fine}, NC \cite{wang2019neural}, ABS \cite{liu2019abs}, MNTD \cite{xu2021detecting}, and MOTH \cite{tao2022model}, to mitigate the risks associated with outsourcing models.

-In a model outsourcing scenario, the victim may lack domain expertise and/or computational resources but has training resources.
-As a result, the victim may consider outsourcing model training to a third party that is not fully trusted \cite{li2022backdoor} or directly using third-party models provided by popular platforms such as HuggingFace \cite{jiang2022empirical}.
-In this scenario, the attacker can manipulate the data and control the entire model training process.
-However, the victim does not have access to the tampered training data but can use a small portion of the benign data to implement countermeasures such as backdoor detection or elimination to mitigate the risks associated with outsourced models \cite{liu2017neural,tao2022model}.
+In the data outsourcing scenario, the victim has computational resources and expertise to train the model but faces challenges due to insufficient training data.
+Consequently, the victim may consider outsource the training data preparation to a third party (e.g., Amazon Mechanical Turk \cite{turk2012amazon}) or collect data from public internet resources \cite{li2022backdoor}.
+In this scenario, the attacker would provide toxic data directly to the victim or spread poisoned data over the internet, but has no capability to manipulate the training process of the model.
+Therefore, for defenses, the victim has access to the training data and the model, but has difficulty in ensuring the dataset is clean.
+Therefore, the victim may consider data-level defenses to filter the poisoned samples, such as STRIP \cite{gao2019strip} and SentiNet \cite{chou2020sentinet}, and employ model-level defenses only when a small clean dataset is available.